 You may also want to time contractions for a bit after there has been a change in how the contractions feel.
 That can give you a better idea of how much time you have to rest between each contraction.
 It can also help you decide when to go to the hospital.

-Keeping a written labor log or using the "Beginnings" mobile app can help you see the pattern of your contractions.
+written labor log can help you see the pattern of your contractions.
 Partners and labor companions usually are the ones who time the contractions and keep the log.
 However, it is more important that you get the labor support you need than to have a complete labor log.

 When you call your health care provider or hospital, you will need to give information about the duration and frequency of your contractions and about how long this has been the pattern.